bookcold/bookcold.github.io/_pages/publications.md

 ### 2022

+- Vinay M.S., Shuhan Yuan, and Xintao Wu.
+"Fraud Detection via Contrastive Positive Unlabeled Learning."
+In the Proceedings of the 2022 IEEE International Conference on Big Data (BigData), 2022.

 - He Cheng, Depeng Xu, and Shuhan Yuan.
 "Sequential Anomaly Detection with Local and Global Explanations."
 In the Proceedings of the 2022 IEEE International Conference on Big Data (BigData), 2022.

 - Xiao Han, Depeng Xu, Shuhan Yuan and Xintao Wu.
 "Few-shot Anomaly Detection and Classification Through Reinforced Data Selection."
 In the Proceedings of the 22nd IEEE International Conference on Data Mining (ICDM), 2022.